colin-aarts/irc-js-bot/README.md

 ### Official (bundled) plug-ins

-irc-js-bot comes bundled with several official plug-ins for your convenience.
+**irc-js-bot** comes bundled with several official plug-ins for your convenience.
 For now, please see the [source files](/colin-aarts/irc-js-bot/tree/master/node_modules) for details.
 Their names start with 'irc-js-bot-'.
-Each command supports the '?' flag for viewing detailed instructions.
+Each command supports the **?** flag for viewing detailed instructions.

 ## License